Leased Car Insurance Requirements: What Coverage You Need & Costs

 Is insurance more expensive on luxury car leases compared to economy vehicles?

 Yes, luxury vehicle leases typically cost significantly more to insure due to higher vehicle values, expensive parts and repair costs, and increased theft risk.
-A leased BMW 5 Series or Mercedes E-Class might cost $200 to $300 monthly to insure with full coverage, while a Honda Civic or Toyota Corolla lease might only cost $97 to $130 monthly for similar coverage.
+A leased BMW 5 Series or Mercedes E-Class might cost $200 to $300 or more monthly to insure with full coverage, while a Honda Civic or Toyota Corolla lease might cost $100 to $145 monthly for similar coverage.
 Some luxury brands also impose stricter insurance requirements, potentially requiring lower deductible caps of $500 rather than $1,000.
 These higher insurance costs should factor into your total cost comparison when evaluating luxury versus economy lease options.

 Do I need to keep full coverage insurance after my lease ends if I buy the car?